mincho-js/mincho/packages/react/README.md

 Top-level primitive identifiers remain class values, so `css={activeClass}` still lowers through `cx(...)` when it is not proven to be a static CSS rule.
 Primitive identifiers and member values are only statically resolved inside object/array literals that are already proven CSS-rule candidates.

-Top-level rule calls such as `css={makeRule("red")}` are supported by handing the whole call to the existing compile-time `css(...)` extraction path.
+Top-level rule calls such as `css={makeRule("red")}` use sidecar build-time lowering: the generated `.css.ts` receives the whole expression and calls `css(...)` there.
 Mincho does not static-evaluate those calls as arbitrary JavaScript, inspect their return values, or execute factories.
-Nested calls inside static values remain unsupported.
+Nested call values inside otherwise static declarations remain unsupported unless the whole rule qualifies for the sidecar path.

 Same-file examples: